Intellectual Property & Technology Law Concentration

 - Participation in Intellectual Property Moot Court team

-- Writing for Minnesota Journal of Law, Science, & Technology, Minnesota Law Review; Minnesota Journal of International Law; and Law and Inequality: A Journal of Theory and Practice
+- Writing for Minnesota Journal of Law, Science, & Technology, Minnesota Law Review; Minnesota Journal of International Law; and Minnesota Journal of Law & Inequality.

 - The District of Minnesota is among the top 10 jurisdictions for patent cases in the last decade, handling more cases than the federal courts based in either Boston or Los Angeles.
 This vibrant IP and technology sector offers students opportunities for part-time work during the school year and full-time summer employment.